bakercp/ofxFAISS/docs/GETTING_STARTED.md

 ### Linux

-Tested and configured for Ubuntu 16.04 (Linux Mint 18.1 to be precise).
+Tested and configured for Ubuntu 16.04 (Linux Mint 18.3 to be precise).

-All "automatic" install scripts assume you are using a standard Ubuntu 16.04 configuration.
+All "automatic" install scripts assume you are using a standard Ubuntu 16.04 configuration and have an NVIDIA GTX 10** (something with compute capability 6.0 or higher).

 The default setup also assumes that a compatible version of CUDA is installed.
 If the `scripts/./boostrap.h` script fails due to a CUDA error, CUDA can be disabled by modifying the `scripts/forumlas/faiss.sh` script and re-running `scripts/./bootstrap.sh`.